-This details the impact that our pupil premium activity had on pupils in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on pupils in the 2022 to 2023 academic year.

-Our internal assessments during 2021/22 suggested that the performance of disadvantaged pupils was lower than in the previous 2 years in key areas of the curriculum.
-Despite being on track during the first year (2018/19), the outcomes we aimed to achieve in our previous strategy by the end of 2020/21 were therefore not fully realised.
+Our internal assessments during 2022/23 suggested that the attainment of disadvantaged pupils was increasing in key areas of the curriculum.
+Despite being on track during the first year (2018/19) the outcomes we aimed to achieve in our previous strategy by the end of 2020/21 were therefore not fully realised, however in 2022/23 the gap has begun to close significantly.